Libikk/Klekt-multi-currency/notes.md

-1. Not sure if its size is coming from the different seller.
+- Not sure if its size is coming from the different seller.

-2. Adding where supposed to be currency symbol
+- Adding where supposed to be currency symbol
-3. Refactoring to separate components
-4. Add some rounding to the end prices for the user (rounding on benefit for the company)
+- Add some rounding to the end prices for the user (rounding on benefit for the company)
+- Business logic config would look completely differently

+- Refactor changes:
+    - separate components to improve readability
+    - split product calculation into separate functions for more test coverage